IBM/Education-SelfService-AI-Chatbot/README.md

 python NLUEntityExtraction.py
 ```

 > Note that this may take a few minutes.
-This will create 2 `.csv` files in the ./data/discovery-nlu/output directory.
+This will create 2 [`.csv`](./data/discovery-nlu/output) files.
 Take a look at the format by exploring the files.

 - The last step to create a set `.json` files.
 This the format that Discovery accepts.
 Run a node program to convert the `.csv` file to a set of `.json` files in a directory named `manualdocs`.